 To read more devotionals from Karen, find her at Our Daily Bread.

 Keila and her husband have two young children.
 She helps Media Associates International with their training ministry for writers around the world and has written several books in Spanish for children, teens, and women.
 She serves in her church in the areas of youth, missions, and women’s ministry.

 Marion went to be with her Savior on August 8, 2015, after a battle with cancer.
 In 2014 Marion began writing Our Daily Bread devotional articles that touched the lives of readers around the world.
-Two of her popular books of prayers, Dear God, It’s Me and It’s Urgent and It’s Just You and Me, Lord were published by Discovery House.
+Two of her popular books of prayers, Dear God, It’s Me and It’s Urgent and It’s Just You and Me, Lord were published by Our Daily Bread Publishing.
 As an international author and writing mentor, Marion worked as a cross-cultural trainer for Media Associates International, helping writers produce books for their own culture.
 Marion is survived by her husband, Gordon, and their five children and sixteen grandchildren.

 Marlena is a bylined contributor for Hermeneutics, Gifted for Leadership, and Missio Alliance.
 She is married to her favorite person in existence, Shawn Graves.
 Together they have three little girls.
 They enjoy their life together and always desire to welcome others into it.
 She’s on staff at her church—offering and coordinating pastoral care.
 Her first book, A Beautiful Disaster: Finding Hope in the Midst of Brokenness released in June 2014.

 Monica is from Edgerton, Minnesota, where she grew up on a farm with seven siblings.
 She studied English and Theology at Trinity Christian College in Palos Heights, Illinois, and worked with children with special needs at Elim Christian Services before completing a Master of Theological Studies degree at Calvin Seminary in Grand Rapids.
 She treasures time with friends, family, and her awesome nieces and nephews.